 - Rent a Jeep.
 All the major rental car companies offer them in their fleets.
 They typically use language like “Jeep Wrangler or similar” to avoid guaranteeing that you will get a specific make and model.
 Your best bet is to select a Jeep when you reserve the vehicle, and then call ahead of pickup to confirm that you will in fact get one.

 When it Makes Sense to Rent a 4WD or AWD Car

 A 4WD or AWD vehicle will have better traction, especially on unpaved roads or in snow or ice.
 A 4WD vehicle can be especially handy on slippery mountainous roads, where it reduces the danger of losing control of the vehicle should one or all of the wheels lose grip.

 For most renters, a 4WD vehicle makes sense in three common scenarios: heavy snow, off-roading, and towing.
-But note that only one of the three—driving in snow—is allowed by rental car companies.
+But note that rental car companies only allow one of the three—driving in snow.

 The most common reason we hear for requesting a 4WD vehicle is for snowy conditions.
 While rental car companies would prefer that renters don’t drive in winter weather conditions, the snow season is the only reliable time of the year for the rental car companies to make money on a 4WD or AWD vehicle.

-At AutoSlash, we can help you search for 4WD vehicles in areas with winter weather—but be prepared to pay dearly.
+At AutoSlash, we can help you search for 4WD vehicles in areas with winter weather—but prepare to pay dearly.
 During snow storms and other projected periods of high demand such as holidays, we will often see these vehicles renting for more than $300 per day.

 Rental car companies do not allow off-road activities or towing.
 They are so serious about it that if you take a rental car off-road or use it to tow a trailer, you could be blackballed from renting in the future and placed in the same category as a drunk driver—especially if damage occurs as a result.